ShineUA/Minecraft-Splash/README.md

 # Minecraft Splash Mod
-This is a mod that recreates a splash from Minecraft
+This is the mod that recreates a splash from Minecraft